Relative Error Streaming Quantiles: Description of the Algorithm

 In more detail, one can think of Algorithm \ref{code:single} as choosing $L$ as follows.
 During each compaction operation, the second half of the buffer (with $B/2$ largest items) is split into $\lceil\log_2(n/k)\rceil$ sections, each of size $k$ and numbered from the right so that the first section contains the $k$ largest items, the second one next $k$ largest items, and so on; see Figure~\ref{fig:buffer-sections}.
 The idea is that the first section is involved in every compaction (i.e., we always have $L\ge k$), the second section in every other compaction (i.e., $L\ge 2k$ every other time), the third section in every fourth compaction, and so on.
 This can be described concisely as follows: Let $\schedulestate$ be the number of compactions performed so far.
-During the next (i.e., the $\schedulestate+1$-st) compaction of the relative-compactor, we set $L_\schedulestate = (z(\schedulestate) + 1)\cdot k$, where $z(\schedulestate)$ is the number of trailing ones in the binary representation of $\schedulestate$.
+During the next (i.e., the $\schedulestate+1$-st) compaction of the relative-compactor, we set $L_\schedulestate = (z(\schedulestate) + 1)\cdot k$, where $z(\schedulestate)$ is the number of trailing ones in the binary representation of $\schedulestate$ (that is, if $\schedulestate$ viewed as a bitstring can be written as $(\mathbf{x}, 0, \mathbf{1}^j)$, for some $\mathbf{x}$, then $z(\schedulestate) = j$).
 We call the variable $\schedulestate$ the \emph{state} of this ``compaction schedule'' (i.e., a particular way of choosing $L$).
-See Lines~\ref{line:S1}-\ref{line:S2} of Algorithm~\ref{code:single}, where we also define $S_\schedulestate = B - L_\schedulestate + 1$ as the first index in the compacted part of the buffer.
+See lines~\ref{line:S1}-\ref{line:S2} of Algorithm~\ref{code:single}, where we also define $S_\schedulestate = B - L_\schedulestate + 1$ as the first index in the compacted part of the buffer.

 Observe that $L_\schedulestate \leq B/2$ always holds in Algorithm \ref{code:single}.
 Indeed, there are at most $n/k$ compaction operations (as each discards at least $k$ items), so the binary representation of $\schedulestate$ never has more than $\lceil\log_2(n/k)\rceil$ bits, not even after the last compaction.
 Thus, $z(\schedulestate)$, the number of trailing ones in the binary representation of $\schedulestate$, is always less than $\lceil\log_2(n/k)\rceil$ and hence, $L_\schedulestate \le \lceil\log_2(n/k)\rceil\cdot k = B/2$.
 It also follows that there is at most one compaction operation that compacts all $\lceil\log_2(n/k)\rceil$ sections at once.
 Our deterministic compaction schedule has the following crucial property: